vitobellini/vitobellini.github.io/_posts/2018-06-15-how-to-scale-a-recommender-system-in-tensorflow.md

 ## Introduction

-Nowadays, we are in the era of the Big Data, therefore we deal with very huge quantity of data which shouldn't be frightening anymore.
-Even if the available data is not huge, scaling up comes in handy because it reduces computational time for our experiments: being able to conduct an experiment in less time means that we can conduct more experiments.
+Nowadays, we are in the era of the Big Data; therefore we have to deal with a very huge quantity of data which shouldn't be frightening anymore.
+Even if the available data is not massive, scaling up comes in handy because it reduces computational time for our experiments: being able to conduct a test in less time means that we can perform more experiments.

-Mainly two kind of scale techniques exist: vertical and horizontal scaling.
-The former means that computational costs are splitted across different GPUs on the same host; tipically there's an upper bound for the scaling factor.
-The latter means that costs are splitted across several devices without any upper bound at all.
+Mainly two kinds of scale techniques exist vertical and horizontal scaling.
+The former means that computational costs are split across different GPUs on the same host; typically there's an upper bound for the scaling factor.
+The latter implies that computational costs are split across several devices without any upper bound at all.

 In this post we will learn how to scale vertically a Recommender System on multiple GPUs, which extends the post about [How to build a Recommender System in TensorFlow]({{ site.baseurl }}{% post_url 2018-01-03-how-to-build-a-recommender-system-in-tensorflow %}).